 Upper Mustang Trek

 Upper Mustang, formerly known as the forbidden kingdom, is one of the most remote areas in the world.
-The rough terrain of Mustang has aided its isolation from the outside influence which has lead to the preservation of the ancient Tibetan traditions and customs that characterize the lives of the local Thakali, Gurung, and Tibetan people.
+The rough terrain of Mustang has aided its isolation from outside influence which has led to the preservation of the ancient Tibetan traditions and customs that characterize the lives of the local Thakali, Gurung, and Tibetan people.
 Trekkers can experience truly unique landscapes and authentic Tibetan Buddhist culture.
 This vast and arid valley’s distinguishing features are its vividly colored rock formations and barren high-altitude deserts – interrupted only by ancient Gumbas (monasteries), traditional villages, and prayer flags.
 The journey begins in Jomsom and in 10 days trekkers pass through small villages such as Ghami and Tsarang before heading to the last capital of the Hidden Kingdom, Lo-Manthang.
 On the descent, to Dhakmar the trail traverses vast canyons and rock faces decorated with ancient paintings.
 The maximum altitude you will reach is 3850m at Lo La Pass where trekkers can enjoy impressive views of Nilgiri, Tilicho, Annapurna, Bhrikuti as well as other smaller mountains ranges.

 Langtang Valley Trek